wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 **Q:**&ensp;To what extent is desire a causal factor?

 **M:**&ensp;One of the many.
 For everything there are innumerable causal factors.
-But the source of all-that-is, is the Infinite Possibility, the Supreme Reality, which is in you and which throws its power and light and love on every experience.
+But the source of all-that-is, is the Infinite Possibility, the Supreme Reälity, which is in you and which throws its power and light and love on every experience.
 But this source is not a cause and no cause is a source.
 Because of that, I say everything is uncaused.
 You may try to trace how a thing happens, but you cannot find out why a thing *is* as it is.
 A thing is as it is, because the universe is as it is.